mikaelmattsson/elasticsearch-indexer/README.md

 (You can test this by running `curl -XGET -i 'http://127.0.0.1:9200'` in the command line)
  1. Activate the plugin in the wordpress admin panel.
  1. Click on the new menu item and press the button “Reindex all posts”.

+## Installing Elasticsearch
+Follow the instructions in the [Elasticsearch Docs](https://www.elastic.co/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html)

+Make sure that Elasticsearch is installed and running on your server by running `curl -XGET -i 'http://127.0.0.1:9200'` in the command line

 ## Not supported
  - Sticky posts (ignores sticky posts.
 All wordpress queries will act as if `ignore_sticky_posts` is set to `true`)